TedTschopp/tedt.org/_posts/Drafts/2023-10-27-Toot-RPG-Design.md

 ---
 layout: post

-title: "A TTRPG Game That Fits in a Few Toots: An Introduction to FAME Mechanics"
+title: A TTRPG Game That Fits in a Few Toots - An Introduction to The Märchen Engine's Expert FAME Mechanics
 title-url:
-subtitle: "Unleashing Creativity in Brief Bursts"
+subtitle: Unleashing Creativity in Brief Bursts
 subtitle-url:
 quote: ""
 excerpt: ""